-During this six month, state-of-the-art course the participant will acquire comprehensive knowledge and skills in Image-Guided Radiation Therapy.
-Distance online learning, which includes interactive group sessions, is combined with an one-week of intensive face-to-face learning on the Haarlem campus.
+During this six-month, state-of-the-art course the participant will acquire comprehensive knowledge and skills in Image-Guided Radiation Therapy.
+Distance online learning, which includes interactive group sessions, is combined with a one-week of intensive face-to-face learning at our campus in Haarlem.
 The aim is an intensive course with optimum interaction between students and teachers.
-For this reason the number of participants is restricted to twelve.
+For this reason, the number of participants is restricted to twelve.

 Interactive teaching sessions, focused on situations encountered in clinical practice, are an important component of the course.
-The course can be divided in two parts.
-In the first part consists of an introduction about IGRT, several discussion sessions focused on a comparison between the different IGRT methods using clinical case histories.
+The course can be divided into two parts.
+The first part consists of an introduction about IGRT, several discussion sessions focused on a comparison between the different IGRT methods using clinical case histories.
 Besides the tasks the participant performs in preparation for the online sessions, the participant will conduct a small research project and will write a case study report about this.

-At the end of the course the participant travel once to Inholland University in Haarlem to participate in an one week hands-on course (will can also be done separately).
+At the end of the course, the participant travels once to Inholland University in Haarlem to participate in a one-week hands-on course (will can also be done separately).
 Interactive teaching sessions, focused on practical clinical situations, are an important part of the hands-on course and various experts from renowned RT departments will share their experience in IGRT.
-Clinical experts will discuss the different IGRT approaches for various clinical sites, including head-and-neck, lung, breast and prostate cancer treatments.
+Clinical experts will discuss the different IGRT approaches for various clinical sites, including head-and-neck, lung, breast, and prostate cancer treatments.
 The core parts of the course are practical hands-on sessions for the participants and demonstrations by experienced users.
-Participants will use and interpret various IGRT systems, including 3D and 4D CT, EPID, cone-beam CT and infrared surface tracking.
+Participants will use and interpret various IGRT systems, including 3D and 4D CT, EPID, cone-beam CT, and infrared surface tracking.

 Organizers and teachers

-The course is organised by the Inholland Academy and the Inholland University Medical Technology research group.
+The course is organized by the Inholland Academy and the Inholland University Medical Technology research group.
 The course directors is Mirjam Soumokil.
-The teaching faculty consists of radiation oncologists, medical physicists, medical engineers and RTTs from various centers in The Netherlands.
+The teaching faculty consists of radiation oncologists, medical physicists, medical engineers, and RTTs from various centers in The Netherlands.

 For more information about the course please contact the course director, Mirjam Soumokil e-mail: email@example.com / phone: +31-631 006 629